 Discussions of self-driving or autonomous cars generally use a set of definitions created by the Society of Automotive Engineers.
 These range from Level 0, which includes existing systems such as automatic emergency braking, to Level 5, where the “driver” is not responsible for controlling the car and won’t be asked to take over in any circumstances or conditions.

-When the DfT talks about “self-driving” cars it is referring to vehicles equipped with Automated Lane Keeping Systems (ALKS), which fall under the SAE definition of Level 3 “traffic jam chauffeur”.
+When the DfT talks about “self-driving” cars being on our roads by 2023 it is referring to vehicles equipped with Automated Lane Keeping Systems (ALKS), which fall under the SAE definition of Level 3 “traffic jam chauffeur”.

 These use a combination of cameras and sensors - radar, lidar or ultrasonic - to monitor traffic conditions around the vehicle and match its behaviour to the conditions.
 They work in the same way as existing highway assist systems, controlling speed and steering to maintain a safe gap and lane position.